kubecost/docs/using-kubecost/navigating-the-kubecost-ui/saved-reports/cost-center-report.md

 ### Cloud costs

 You can aggregate your cloud costs by a variety of fields (default is _Service_).
 Single and multi-aggregation, and custom labels, are supported.
 Then, select the desired cloud cost metric.
-Cloud cost metrics are calculated differently depending on your cloud service provider(s).
-Learn more about how different cloud cost metrics are calculated and by cloud service provider (CSP) [here](https://docs.kubecost.com/apis/apis-overview/cloud-cost-api/cloud-cost-metrics).
+Cloud cost metrics are calculated differently depending on your cloud service provider (CSP).
+Learn more about how different cloud cost metrics are calculated by CSP [here](https://docs.kubecost.com/apis/apis-overview/cloud-cost-api/cloud-cost-metrics).

 {% hint style="danger" %}
 Certain selected cloud cost metrics may produce errors forming your report preview.
 Use _Net Amortized Cost_, the default option, if you experience this error.